What is Ontario Community Changemakers?

 Thank You!

-Thank you to our wonderful Advisory Committee – Steve Anderson, Niko Casuncad, Shannon Holness, Tt Scott, Selina Young - who have helped shape this program right from its beginning.
+Thank you to our 2024-2025 Advisory Committee —Selina Young, Neil Donaldson, Niko Casuncad, Sue Lantz, Mabe Kyle, and Sara Kae—for helping shape this year's program.
 Click here to get to know them!